face framing hairstyles

 Add a headband to your look!

-Who doesn’t love an accessorized hairstyle?
+Also, who doesn’t love an accessorized hairstyle?
 Dress up your look with a headband.
 From casual to fancy events, it’s perfect for just about anything!

 3. Bandana Style